 Traditional orchards support an amazing range of wildlife; that’s why they are recognised as a very special habitat.

 Old fruit trees, with their craggy bark, provide homes for a huge range of insects, and the long lived trees mean that the habitat is very stable.
-The mosaic of hedges, pasture and the trees themselves provide the perfect conditions for all sorts of birds, animals, grasses, flowers, funghi and lichens.
+The mosaic of hedges, pasture and trees provide the perfect conditions for wild birds, animals, grasses, flowers, funghi and lichens.
 Very few studies have been carried out to see exactly what wildlife traditional orchards support but a survey of traditional orchard in Colwall in 2009 found 73 species of wood decay invertebrates, 18 of which were very rare and 2 were ‘red book’ endangered species.
 Traditional orchards could be the ‘rainforests’ of the U.K!

 We worked with volunteers and landowners to respect the traditional orchards’ range of wildlife and have taken steps to improve it.